-7. Resiliency Measures for the Oil Supply Infrastructure
+8. Measures to Bolster Oil Supply Infrastructure

-Taking into account the lessons learned from the Great East Japan Earthquake, it was revealed that a major challenge for the petroleum industry is maintaining and strengthening the supply chain to ensure a stable supply of fuel to end consumers, even in times of disaster.
-The industry has been strengthening its emergency response capabilities in terms of both facilities and systems.
+Since the Great East Japan Earthquake, maintaining and strengthening the supply chain (supply network) to ensure a stable supply of fuel to end consumers has been revealed as a critically important issue for the petroleum industry, and efforts have been made to strengthen the emergency response capabilities of both facilities and systems.

-In terms of facilities, the industry has been carrying out seismic retrofitting construction at shipping terminals, waterproofing work on electrical equipment, and installing emergency power supplies.
-At the all refineries currently operating in Japan, various works have been carried out to meet earthquake-resistant and liquefaction standards that exceed the requirements of existing laws and regulations.
-In addition, as there were many urgent requests for small-lot drum deliveries to sites where tank trucks could not unload fuel, drum filling facilities were maintained and expanded.
+In terms of facilities, the industry has been carrying out seismic retrofitting construction, waterproofing work on electrical equipment, and installing emergency power supplies at shipping terminals.
+At all of the refineries operating in Japan, various works were carried out to meet earthquake-resistant and liquefaction standards that exceed the requirements of existing laws and regulations.
+In addition, as there were many urgent requests for small-lot drum deliveries to sites where tank trucks could not unload fuel, drum-filling facilities were maintained and expanded.
 At service stations (SS), disaster response measures were initiated to install a back-up power source, put hand-driven pumps in place, store emergency use materials, and prepare SS as temporary evacuation sites.

-On the system side, as considerable time was needed for the shipping bases in the disaster-stricken area and each oil company to exchange information after the earthquake, a system was built to consolidate information at PAJ from each oil company at the time of an emergency, by securing and strengthening transmission and communication methods, such as deploying satellite phones.
+On the system side, as considerable time was needed for collecting and sharing information between the oil companies and shipping bases in the disaster-stricken area after the earthquake, a system was built to consolidate information at PAJ from the oil companies at the time of an emergency, by securing and strengthening transmission and communication methods, such as deploying satellite phones.
 Moreover, in December 2013, PAJ drew up BCP (Business Continuity Plans) guidelines for oil supply, with each member company formulating its own BCP in accordance with the guidelines.